mondainai247/paychex/readme.md

 nano x/pachex/keeper query_check_staff.go
 ```
 ![check staff proto](https://github.com/mondainai247/paychex/blob/main/docs/assets/images/querycheckstaffproto.png)
 There is our problem, none of the logic has been implemented.
-Let's see what it is supposed to look like (or something similar).

 As we can see, we need to implement some message handling logic, if we attempt this without knowing what we are doing we will break the chain, so I will update this tutorial after consulting with other professionals.